EUROPEAN DEFENCE AGENCY

 7. APPOINTMENT AND CONDITIONS OF EMPLOYMENT

-The Project Officer Cyber Education, Training and Exercises will be appointed by the Chief Executive, upon recommendation of the Chairman of the Selection Committee.
+The Project Officer Cyber Education, Training and Exercises will be appointed by the Chief Executive.

 Failure to obtain the requisite security clearance certificate before the expiration of the probationary period may be cause for termination of the contract.

 Candidates are advised that part of the recruitment process includes medical analyses and physical check-up with an Agency’s Medical Adviser.

 Applications are invited with a view to establishing a reserve list for the post of Project Officer Cyber Education, Training and Exercises at the EDA.
 This list is valid until 31/12/2018, and may be extended by decision of the Chief Executive.
 During the validity of the reserve list, successful candidates may be offered a post in the EDA according to their competences in relation to the specific requirements of the vacant post.

 Inclusion on the reserve list does not imply any entitlement of employment in the Agency.

 8. EQUAL OPPORTUNITIES

 The EDA is an equal opportunities employer and accepts applications without distinction on the grounds of age, race, political, philosophical or religious conviction, sex or sexual orientation and regardless of disabilities, marital status or family situation.

 Candidates must submit their application electronically solely via the EDA website.
 Applications by any other means (hard copy or ordinary e-mail) will not be accepted.
 Applications must be submitted no later than midnight.
 Candidates are reminded that the on-line application system will not accept applications after midnight (Brussels time, GMT+1) on the date of the deadline.

 When applying, candidates from Ministries of Defence or other governmental entities are encouraged to inform their national administration.